 Each academic year the Office of the Registrar posts the annual Enrollment Guide which provides students with information related to registration and billing dates, important registration policies and procedures, key campus contact information, and a listing of RIT academic programs.

-The Schedule of Courses is updated real-time on the InfoCenter and allows the user to look at several quarters.
-Academic Planning, also found at the InfoCenter allows a user to search using specific criteria, but this version of the course schedule is updated nightly.
+The Schedule of Classes is updated real-time on the InfoCenter and allows the user to look at classes being offered over several semesters.

 Registration and access to your student records are available to you through the Student Information System (SIS).
 RIT students wishing to access SIS must have a computer account that can be obtained at the RIT Help Desk in the Frank E. Gannett Building, Room 1113.
 There is no charge for this service.
 After you have established your account, log into InfoCenter/SIS.
 Follow screen prompts.
 Using your RIT computer account and a home, work or on-campus computer you can register for or add/drop courses.

 - Change your local, home, and emergency contact addresses

 - Sign up for your General Education Immersion

 Submit Non-Degree Enrollment to the Office of the Registrar.